wp-plugins/burnzone-commenting/readme.txt

 == Description ==

 BurnZone Forums & Commenting is a turn key community platform that brings together commenting & forums under one roof.
 We also include industry first community features designed to quantify and promote positive contributions.
-We have released a fully functional BETA version that we are continuing to improve.
-We are happy to receive feedback.

 = Current features for Both Forums & Comments: =